RUCAIBox/LLMBox/README.md

 We expect all contributions discussed in the issue tracker and going through PRs.

-Make sure to format your code with `yapf --style style.cfg` and `isort` before submitting a PR.
+Make sure to format your code with `yapf --style .style.cfg` and `isort` before submitting a PR.

 ## The Team